Archeri2000/Bloomscroller/README.md

 # Getting Started

 This project requires npm and Browserify to pack the dependencies into a single package.
+Navigate to the directory of your local git repository and run the following command to install all needed dependencies to build the project.

 ```bash
 $ npm install